What we do

 RAPID is a survey project based at the Stanford Center on Early Childhood.

-The project consists of two national surveys of families with children under age six and child care providers (launched in April 2020 and February 2021, respectively), community surveys across the U.S., and a statewide survey in California.
+The project consists of two national surveys of families with children under age 6 and child care providers (launched in April 2020 and February 2021, respectively), community surveys across the U.S., and a statewide survey in California.
 Additional communities and states are in the planning phase.

 National Data Collection